 - If both spouses participate, the income and deductions are allocated to the spouses based on their distributive shares.

 - If either or both you and your spouse are partners in a partnership, see Pub.
 541.

-- If you and your spouse elected to treat the business as a qualifying joint venture, see Exception—Qualified Joint Venture on this page.
+- If you and your spouse elected to treat the business as a qualifying joint venture, see Husband-Wife Qualified Joint Venture, earlier.